ferus-web/ferus/docs/BEST_CODE_PRACTICES.md

 # Dependencies
 - You cannot add any new dependencies without explaining them fully and the reasoning, and why they could not be implemented in the codebase itself.
-Refrain from segregating the engine into seperate Nimble dependencies (for now).

 - Try to use "pure" libraries (Nim's way of saying libraries written in any language other than Nim).
 Only critical libraries such as GLFW (windowing) and